At a Glance

 Upon arrival, you’ll visit Gorkha Durbar, an ancient fortified palace perched atop a ridge that commands sweeping views of both the hills and, on clear days, the Himalayas.
 The walk up is steep, but rewarding—not just for the vistas but for the sense of history echoing through the palace courtyards and shrines.
 The palace itself is a blend of Hindu and animist traditions, a rare example of architecture and belief seamlessly integrated.

 You’ll spend the night in a modest guesthouse run by locals, where meals are simple, often cooked on a wood-fired stove, and eaten under the stars.
 There is no pretense here, only genuine hospitality and stories shared over dal bhat (lentils and rice).
+You may also be able to participate to help prepare the meal.

 Trekking Team Group Accomodation